 Other coaching stops for JF include serving as a member of the Team Quebec coaching staff that won the U17 Canada Cup in 2007 and 2008 and then the U18 championship title in 2012.
 He also served as the offensive line coach for the National Junior U19 team that won a gold medal at the world championship in China in 2016.

 In his playing days as a Offensive Lineman (Center) at Laval University (1999-03), JF won two Vanier Cups (’99, ’03) and was named an all-conference player three times (‘01, ‘02, ‘03) and a CIS First Team All-Canadian in 2003.
 JF was a team captain during his senior year in ’03.
 Following University, he signed as a free agent with the Hamilton Tiger-Cats and then the Ottawa Renegades of the Canadian Football League in 2004 and 2005.

 Jean-Francois earned a Kinesiology degree (B. Sc.) from Laval University in ’02 and an MBA in Management from Laval University in ’04.
 He and his family live in Lennoxville.
-JF and his wife, Mireille, have two daughters, Charlotte and Juliette.
+JF and his wife, Mireille, have three daughters: Charlotte, Juliette and Léa.